 Between 1900 and 1902 Emmy studied mathematics at Erlangen.
 In July 1903 she traveled to the city of Nürnberg and passed the matriculation examination allowing her to study mathematics (but not officially enroll) at any German university.

-At the Center of the Universe for a semester
+At the Center of the Universe for a Semester

 Emmy chose to go for a semester to the University of Göttingen, then home to the most prestigious school of mathematics in the world.

-Many of the greatest mathematicians in history had taught and been taught at Göttingen, including Carl Friedrich Gauss and Bernhard Riemann.
+Some of the greatest mathematicians in history had taught and been taught at Göttingen, including Carl Friedrich Gauss and Bernhard Riemann.
 Emmy attended lectures given by:

 - David Hilbert, probably the twentieth century’s most outstanding mathematician

 In 1904 Emmy was overjoyed to learn that her hometown university, Erlangen, had decided women should be permitted full access.She was accepted as a Ph.D. student by the renowned mathematician Paul Gordan.
 Gordan was 67 when Emmy started work with him.
 She was the only student he ever accepted as a Ph.D. candidate.

 Gordan was known among mathematicians as “the king of invariant theory.”
 Emmy made exceptional progress in this field, which would later lead to her making a remarkable discovery in physics

 In 1907 the 25-year-old Emmy officially became Doctor Noether.
 Her degree was awarded ‘summa cum laude’ – the highest distinction possible.